Cheap air tickets to Dublin

 Prime price per passenger

-Flights from Manchester to Dublin
+Flights from Perth to Dublin

 Prime price per passenger